code-with-amitk/Code-examples/System-Design/Concepts/All_About_Containers/Docker/README.md

 - [Install_Docker_Run_Container](#Install_Docker_Run_Container)
 - [How_Containers_communicate_with_eachother_and_outside_world](#How_Containers_communicate_with_eachother_and_outside_world)

-## What_is_Docker
+## What is Docker
-- This is tool for building/deploying/managing [Containers](../Containers), ie This is 1 of container implementation.
-- Others are Rocket, Drawbridge, LXC.
-Docker is Container runtime.
+Tool for building/deploying/managing [Containers](../Containers), ie This is 1 of container implementation.
+Others are Rocket, Drawbridge, LXC.
-- **Docker Inc.** is the company that sells the commercial version of Docker.
+- *Docker Inc.* is the company that sells the commercial version of Docker.
 Docker is also available as open source.

 #### Docker_Architecture
 - **Docker Daemon / dockerd?** Manages Docker objects(Eg: Images, containers, networks, and volumes). dockerd also communicate with other daemons to manage Docker services.